openedx/edx-documentation/en_us/course_authors/source/getting_started/accessibility.rst

 Working with third-party supplied PDFs
 +++++++++++++++++++++++++++++++++++++++++++++

-When you control the creation of a PDF, you have greater control over the document’s accessibility.
+When you control the creation of a PDF, you have greater control over the document's accessibility.
-If you use PDFs provided by third parties, including textbooks supplied by publishers, the document’s accessibility may be unknown.
+If you use PDFs provided by third parties, including textbooks supplied by publishers, the document's accessibility may be unknown.

 **Asking the right questions about accessible PDFs**

 Where possible, ask the supplier of the PDF if the PDF is accessible.
-If it isn’t, ask whether the supplier can provide an accessible version.
+If it isn't, ask whether the supplier can provide an accessible version.
 Questions to ask include:

 * Can screen readers read the document text?
 * Do images in the document include text descriptions?